Ted Field: Radar Pictures

-Field and Radar Pictures have faced legal action in recent years over allegations of fraudulent misconduct.
+Field and Radar Pictures have faced legal action in years between 2007 and 2019 over allegations of fraudulent misconduct.
 In December 2016, Field and his company assigned profits from then-upcoming Jumanji: Welcome to the Jungle (2017), to Filmula Entertainment, to satisfy a breach-of-contract over the unsuccessful reboot of Trauma Records.

 Personal life

 From 1984 to 1998, he owned a mansion formerly owned by Howard B. Keck located at 1244 Moraga Drive in the gated community of Moraga Estates in Bel Air, California.
 From 1986 through 1993, Field owned the Harold Lloyd Estate (also known as Green Acres) in Beverly Hills, California.
 Field is a tournament chess player who sponsored the 1990 World Chess Championship in NYC between Garry Kasparov and Anatoly Karpov.
-He is currently developing a movie about the current world chess champion Magnus Carlsen.
+He is currently developing a movie about former world chess champion Magnus Carlsen.